Mark Mayambela

-Mark Mayambela (born 9 September 1987) is a South African professional footballer who plays as a midfielder for Cape Umoya United.
+Mark Mayambela (born 9 September 1987) is a South African retired professional footballer who is currently a development coach midfielder for Cape Town City F.C.

 Club career

 Bloem Celtic

 Mayambela began his professional career with Bloemfontein Celtic in 2007 after joining from the Old Mutual Academy.
 He made his debut for the club against Ajax Cape Town during the 2007–08 Absa Premiership season.
 During his time at the club he became a fan favourite and earned the nickname "the Professor", ultimately making 50 appearances before joining Orlando Pirates in 2010.

 Orlando Pirates

 Mayambela completed a transfer to Orlando Pirates on 27 July 2010, with Bennett Chenene joining Celtic as part of the deal.
 He struggled in Soweto, though, and by January 2013 had only started two matches in his three years with Pirates.
 He was linked with a move to Chippa United during the same month but the deal collapsed after he refused to sign a three-year contract, preferring to join on a six-month deal instead.

 He made only one substitute appearance during the 2012–13 Premier Soccer League season following which Orlando Pirates elected to release him.
 During his time at the club, Orlando Pirates lifted two PSL titles, two MTN 8 titles, and one each in the Nedbank Cup and Telkom Cups.
 Following his release, Mayambela was linked with a move to an unnamed Turkish club and also trained with Moroka Swallows before signing a one-year deal with Mpumalanga Black Aces.